 Make sure that elements are aligned correctly and that you format similar elements in similar ways.
 As humans, we are designed to recognize patterns.
 Even if you aren’t effectively styling your website, users will still try and find patterns in how you have styled different elements.
 If they continue to identify patterns incorrectly, they will get frustrated and abandon your website.

-When you pair these principles with an eye-catching graphic design and a well-coded website you’ll see your bounce rates go down, your page visits go up, and your conversion rates increase.
+When you pair these principles with an eye-catching website design and a well-coded website you’ll see your bounce rates go down, your page visits go up, and your conversion rates increase.
 So get out there and make your website thought-proof.